xbeat/Machine-Learning/README.md

 Late Chunking is a technique used to improve the efficiency and accuracy of Retrieval-Augmented Generation (RAG) systems.
 It involves splitting documents into smaller chunks at query time, rather than during the initial indexing phase.
 This approach allows for more context-aware and flexible text retrieval, leading to better performance in various natural language processing tasks.

+## Calculating Sums in Pandas DataFrames

+Basic DataFrame Sum Operations

+The pandas sum() function is a versatile method for calculating column-wise or row-wise sums in a DataFrame.
+It can handle numeric data types while automatically excluding NaN values, making it robust for real-world data analysis scenarios.

 ## Encoder-Decoder Architecture for Sequence-to-Sequence Tasks

 Introduction to Encoder-Decoder Architecture

 Encoder-Decoder Architecture is a fundamental deep learning model designed for sequence-to-sequence tasks.
 It consists of two main components: an encoder that processes input sequences, and a decoder that generates output sequences.
 This architecture has revolutionized various fields, including natural language processing and computer vision.

+## Essential Statistical Concepts for Data Analysis

+Correlation Analysis - Pearson vs Spearman

+Statistical correlations measure relationships between variables, with Pearson capturing linear relationships and Spearman handling non-linear monotonic relationships.
+Understanding their differences enables choosing the appropriate method for your data analysis tasks.

 ## Streamlining Data Looping with Python's enumerate()